CCN-Support/CCN_Wiki/docs/source/mri.rst

 3. Upload the zip file to the Box folder, “CCN_report/YOURGROUP”, which should be shared with your lab.

+   - If your lab does not yet have a Box group folder shared by us, please contact ccnsupport@g.ucla.edu (confirming your IRB permits these reviews) so we can set one up for you.
    - Before you upload the files, please make sure the images and videos are in good quality so the radiologist can make the correct decision based on them.
 No phone pictures of computer screens.
-If your lab does not have a Box group folder shared by us, please contact ccnsupport@g.ucla.edu so we can set one up for you.

-What will happen after you upload the zip file:
+4. What will happen after you upload the zip file:

-Our script will check the Box folder once a day and if there’s a new zip file, it will unzip it and then send an email to the radiologist with the images attached.
-It will also send the link of the movie file.
+   - Our script will check the Box folder once a day, and if there is a new zip file, it will be unzipped and sent to the radiologist with the images attached.
+The link for the movie file will also be included.
+   - CCN will forward the radiologist's read to your PI.
+Regardless of who submited the materials, only the PI will receive the review.